 Nature is not merely a place to go to relax and unwind: it is the very ground of our being.
-Our very survival absolutely depends on a myriad of systems functioning correctly and interconnedly.
+Our very survival absolutely depends on a myriad of systems functioning correctly and interconnectedly.
 The Gaia concept is an attempt to embrace this entire enterprise, although its complexity is beyond our understanding.
-What we do know, however, is that we humans are damaging these systems with out waste products and food production, to that point that the Earth will support many fewer of us in the coming years.
+What we do know, however, is that we humans are damaging these systems with our waste products and food production, to the point that the Earth will support many fewer of us in the coming years.

 We all love landscapes.
 The great master painters and photographers have captured rare moments when the light, sky, and formations come together in a near mythological union.
 I hope some of my images in this book fall into this category.
-But I also wanted to share my discoveries on a much smaller scale: the compositions at hand and underfoot, which I call “miniscapes.”
+But I also wanted to share my discoveries on a much smaller scale: the views of the Earth at hand and underfoot, which I call “miniscapes.”
 These often encompass pieces of ground or rock face that are the size of art works that might hang in a gallery, and many of them evoke familiar artistic styles, like Abstract Expressionism or Surrealism.
 The fashions for these styles have come and gone, and they’ve settled comfortably into the range of modern art styles that many artists work in today.
-To find similar formations in the natural world, however, is still a kind of revelation: they were obviously there all the time, from long before these styles became popular, and they’ll still be there.
+To find similar formations in the natural world, however, is still a kind of revelation: they were obviously there all the time, many from long before humans walked the Earth, and they’ll still be there when we’re gone.
 We might say that these styles are an acknowledgement of a certain kind of natural beauty, giving us as nature-lovers the recognize out in the natural world, what we’ve learned to love in museums and art galleries.
 It’s analogous to the conquest of dissonance in music: what one age hears as dissonant, a later age will experience as beautiful and evocative.
 So these influential modern artists who have shaped our visual sensibilities, many of whom openly acknowledge the source of their inspiration in nature, return us to its direct contemplation.
 I’m thinking in particular of Jackson Pollack who considered himself a force of nature, and the French Surrealist painter Yves Tanguy, who, we now know, was inspired by rocks on the coastline of Brittany, although for many years no one guessed that his “enigmatic objects” were actually drawn from reality.

 So painters have enabled photographers to see more, and hopefully we photographers can help extend everyone’s vision, increasing not only enjoyment, but appreciation for the natural world, which has taken so many thousands and millions of years to create its “compositions.”
-It’s this world that needs our committed and vigorous defense now, as the depredations of the industrial civilization that enables us to live in comforts unknown to our ancestors, keep stressing and even destroying more and more of it.
+It’s this world that needs our committed and vigorous defense now, as the depredations of industrial civilization that enables us to live in comforts unknown to our ancestors, keep stressing and even destroying more and more of it.
 It is not infinite, and we’ve lost a lot already.
 The loss of Brazilian rain forest is especially worrisome.
 So as the great nature photographer Eliot Porter entitled his first and most famous book, “In Wilderness Is the Preservation of the World.”